kujenga/website/content/blog/lunr-search.md

 To round things off, we also add a test for the initialization and "search as you type" functionality.
 One of the limitations of jsdom is that navigation is not supported within it.
-To work around this, I found approach in [a blog post][locationMockPost] covering how to mock the `window.location` object in jest, which is utilized here.
+To work around this, I found an approach in [a blog post][locationMockPost] covering how to mock the `window.location` object in jest, which is utilized here.
 With that in place, we can set the URL query parameter to emulate the search form submission on other site pages without